One of the greatest threats to efficacy and engagement in the workplace is team members showing signs of burnout at work.

 Behavioural symptoms of burnout

-As employees may be inclined to be more guarded when it comes to physical and emotional symptoms, behavioural signs of burnout may be the most accessible for managers wanting to check-in.
+As employees may be inclined to be more guarded when it comes to physical and emotional symptoms, behavioural signs of burnout at work may be the most accessible for managers wanting to check-in.
 Gagan highlighted the below behaviours as warning signs to look for:

 - Withdrawal from responsibilities;